 Creating your API key

 Step one.
 Go to the exchange website, and create an account if you haven't already.
-In this case, we are looking at binance.

 Step three.
 Verify that it is you creating the API.
-Binance will ask you for a 2FA key here, this can be either phone verification, email verification or a Google authenticator code.
+Binance will ask you for a 2FA key here.
+This can be either phone verification, email verification or a Google authenticator code.

 Step four.
 Alter your API key settings.
-For API restrictions, Cryptohopper needs everything to be set to full access, except for "Enable withdrawals", this setting would allow someone to withdraw funds from your account using your API.
+For API restrictions, Cryptohopper needs everything to be set to full access, except for "Enable withdrawals".
+This setting would allow someone to withdraw funds from your account using your API.
 This is not something that CH wants or needs to operate successfully.

 Cryptohopper uses many different IP addresses for the trading bots, therefore, it's important that you don't configure "Restrict access to trusted IP's only".

 Step five.
-Adding the API to Cryptohopper.
+Add your API to Cryptohopper.